-Travel blogs, websites and agencies are flooded by testimonials by those kind souls among us that have spent time volunteering overseas, who speak of ‘travelling with a difference,’ of rich and rewarding experiences, and memories that last a lifetime.
+Travel blogs, websites and agencies are flooded by testimonials by those kind souls among us who have spent time volunteering overseas, who speak of “travelling with a difference,” of rich and rewarding experiences, and memories that last a lifetime.

 But it seems that volunteering comes with a price, and for those of us who may not have a mountain of money to spare and only have our time to give, it is hard to find an affordable volunteer experience.

 So the question is: can you save the world while still saving your moolah?
 As a financially challenged young Australian wanting to volunteer in South Africa for 6-8 weeks during a longer 5 month African adventure, I decided to find out.